Writer, voice teacher, and storyteller, Teddi DiCanio often blends music and story. Her taste in subject matter is eclectic.

 A Few Problems

-There is enormous incentive to fight ferociously to keep the ACA in place.
+There is an enormous incentive to fight ferociously to keep the ACA in place.
 The ACA allows millions of people previously unable to obtain health insurance, whether precluded by an existing condition or without enough funds to afford full price, access to insurance and, thus, medical care.
 Opponents to repeal might be open to improvements, but only if they are convinced of their efficacy, such as those that might reduce costs.

 Since the ACA was passed, there have been spikes in premiums for some and locales where insurance companies have opted out of the exchanges.
 However, much of that, particularly companies not offering insurance, has come about recently in response to the uncertainty engendered by the Trump administration and the actions of the present Congress.
 A side benefit of more insured is that the number of bankruptcies, arising out of medical problems, has dropped.
 The single largest cause of bankruptcies in the US, by far, comes out of medical bills that can’t be paid.